aftabtoalam/ai-trading-terminal/README.md

 Start building.

 ## 📌 Why Open Source?
 The goal of this project is to provide developers with a professional trading terminal UI that can be used as a foundation for building custom trading products.

 Feel free to fork it, improve it, and build something amazing.
 If you build something using this project, I'd love to see it!

 ## ⭐ Support

-If you like this project,

-⭐ Star the repository
+If you like this project, ⭐ Star the repository

-🍴 Fork it

-💻 Build your own product

-and share your version with the community.
+🍴 Fork it, 💻 Build your own product and share your version with the community.

 ## ⚠ Disclaimer
 This project is intended for educational and development purposes only.
 Nothing in this repository should be considered financial advice.